 Recent research has found that giving your pooch some love may lead to gum disease.
 A pup’s mouth is filled with bacteria that can cause harm to a human’s mouth, according to the NY Daily News.
 Dr. Ann Hohenhaus at the Animal Medical Center in Manhattan said that the common myth that dogs’ mouths are cleaner than humans isn’t true.

-Preventing gum disease and other oral health issues can be halted with brushing teeth for two minutes, twice a day with an all-natural toothpaste.
+Preventing many oral health issues can be halted with brushing teeth for two minutes, twice a day with a dentist recommended toothpaste.
 Flossing and using an alcohol free mouthwash every day can help prevent bacteria buildup as well.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Please Note: The material on this site is provided for informational purposes only.
 Always consult your health care professional before beginning any new therapy.